trxdave/kleandetailing/README.md

 ### W3C CSS Validator

 I have used the recommended [CSS Jigsaw Validator](https://jigsaw.w3.org/css-validator) to validate all of my CSS files.

+I checked my CSS thoroughly and did not find any errors or warnings.

 | Directory | File | Screenshot | Notes |
 | --- | --- | --- | --- |